The geometry of quantum lens spaces: real spectral triples and bundle structure: Geometry of quantum lens spaces

 \section{Geometry of quantum lens spaces}

-We now turn to the construction of the almost real spectral triple of the quantum lens space.
+We now turn to the geometrical properties of the almost real spectral triple of the quantum lens space.
 As stated at the end of Section~\ref{sec:spectral triple suq2}, we modify some conditions of a real spectral triple, exactly as in~\cite{dbrowski_dirac_2005}, i.e.\ the real structure and the first order condition only hold up to the compact operators of positive trace class defined in~\eqref{eqn:compact trace lens}.

-Furthermore, it is unknown if the Hochschild cycle condition and the Poincar\'e duality are satisfied for $SU_q(2)$.
+Furthermore, it is unknown if the finiteness condition, the Hochschild cycle condition and the Poincar\'e duality are satisfied for $SU_q(2)$.
 This means that also for $L_q(p,r)$ we do not know if they are satisfied.

-We call a structure, satisfying all conditions of~\cite{connes_noncommutative_1995}, with the modification of the first order condition, and the removal of the Hochschild cycle condition and Poincar\'e duality an \emph{almost real spectral triple}.
+We call a structure, satisfying all conditions of~\cite{connes_noncommutative_1995}, with the modification of the first order condition, and the removal of the finiteness condition, the Hochschild cycle condition and Poincar\'e duality an \emph{almost real spectral triple}.

 \begin{proposition} Let $L_q(p,r)$, $q\in(0,1)$, be the quantum lens space as defined above.
-Then for any $K=0,1,\ldots p-1$, the Hilbert space $\Hi_K \oplus \Hi_{K'}$, where $K+K' \equiv 0 \bmod p$, the reality structure $J$ and the Dirac operator $D$ taken as the restrictions of $J$ and $D$ from the $\A(SU_q(2))$ spectral geometry constitute a spectral geometry over the quantum lens space $L_q(p,r)$. \end{proposition} \begin{proof} Almost all the usual conditions for a real spectral triple are easily seen to carry over from the $SU_q(2)$ case.
-For completeness, we list them here, and give short arguments why they carry over. \begin{itemize} \item The compact resolvent and dimension growth follow from the fact that for $j$ big enough, there always exist $\mu$ and $n$ such that there are vectors $\jun \in \Hi_K$, and thus also in $\Hi_{K'}$, hence the dimension growth is satisfied.
-The compact resolvent condition also follows from this, and the fact that the dimension of the kernel of $D$ still is finite dimensional. \item The commutation relations between $J$ and $D$ and the sign of $J^2$ are trivially the same as for $SU_q(2)$. \item The algebra satisfies the regularity condition: $[D,a]$ is a bounded operator on $\Hi$ for all $a\in \A$ and both $a$ and $[D,a]$ belong to the domain of smoothness $\bigcap_{k=1}^{\infty} \text{Dom}(\delta^k)$ of the derivation $\delta$, with $\delta(T) = [|D|,T]$.
-This condition is satisfied since $L_q(p,r)$ is a subalgebra of the algebra $\A(SU_q(2))$ which satisfies this condition by~\cite[Proposition 2.1]{MR2240238}.
+Then for any $K=0,1,\ldots p-1$, the Hilbert space $\Hi_K \oplus \Hi_{K'}$, where $K+K' \equiv 0 \bmod p$, the reality structure $J$ and the Dirac operator $D$ taken as the restrictions of $J$ and $D$ from the $\A(SU_q(2))$ almost real structure constitute an almost real spectral triple over the quantum lens space $L_q(p,r)$.\end{proposition} \begin{proof} Almost all the usual conditions (KO-homology class, regularity) for a weakly real spectral triple are easily seen to carry over from the $SU_q(2)$ case.
+The only slightly non-trivial conditions are the compact resolvent condition, the metric dimension and the finiteness condition.